Avatar photo

 John shared, “A lot of the efficiencies that help keep us profitable are things we learned working on other farms.”

-Digging into the business of sustainable farming is one thing that sets Pasa’s apprenticeship apart.
+Digging into the business of sustainable farming is part of what sets Pasa’s apprenticeship apart.

 In order to complete the program, apprentices and pre-apprentices have to gain an understanding not only of production strategies like irrigation and pest control, but also in topics like marketing, labor management, and farm finances.